PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param string v4: The IPv4 netmask, for example "192.0.2.1/32"
   :param string v6: The IPv6 netmask, if any

+.. function:: SetECSOverrideAction(override)

+  .. versionadded:: 1.6.0

+  Whether an existing EDNS Client Subnet value should be overridden (true) or not (false).
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`ECSOverrideAction` before 1.6.0.

+  :param bool override: Whether or not to override ECS value

+.. function:: SetECSPrefixLengthAction(v4, v6)

+  .. versionadded:: 1.6.0

+  Set the ECS prefix length.
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`ECSPrefixLengthAction` before 1.6.0.

+  :param int v4: The IPv4 netmask length
+  :param int v6: The IPv6 netmask length

+.. function:: SetMacAddrAction(option)

+  .. versionadded:: 1.6.0

+  Add the source MAC address to the query as EDNS0 option ``option``.
+  This action is currently only supported on Linux.
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`MacAddrAction` before 1.6.0.

+  :param int option: The EDNS0 option number

+.. function:: SetNoRecurseAction()

+  .. versionadded:: 1.6.0

+  Strip RD bit from the question, let it go through.
+  Subsequent rules are processed after this action.
+  Note that this function was called :func:`NoRecurseAction` before 1.6.0.

 .. function:: SetNegativeAndSOAAction(nxd, zone, ttl, mname, rname, serial, refresh, retry, expire, minimum [, options])

   .. versionadded:: 1.5.0

+  .. deprecated:: 1.6.0

+  This function has been deprecated in 1.6.0, please use :func:`NegativeAndSOAAction` instead.

   Turn a question into a response, either a NXDOMAIN or a NODATA one based on ''nxd'', setting the QR bit to 1 and adding a SOA record in the additional section.